-Over the last 8 years the Group has set about restoring and maintaining the site, obtained funding/grants and initiated improvements in and around the Moat.
+Over this 8 year period, the Group had set about restoring and maintaining the site, obtained funding/grants and initiated improvements in and around the Moat.
 They worked closely with English Heritage, the Environment Agency and Shropshire Council's Countryside Conservation Service, Biodiversity Officer and Community Archaeologist, the Badger Trust and pond/tree specialists.

-The Moat and its surrounding land is subject to an Area Tree Preservation Order and the Moat itself has "Ancient Scheduled Monument" status which precludes digging or disturbance to the surface of the Moat.
+The Moat and its surrounding land is subject to an "Area Tree Preservation Order" and the Moat itself has "Ancient Scheduled Monument" status, which precludes digging or disturbance to the surface of the Moat.

-The Group engaged local people and displayed some of the ideas it had for the Moat area (incl. historical research undertaken), arranged for archaeological and ecological tours - This exercise reaffirmed what the community wished to see happen at the site.
-A bat walk took place and its Members regularly gave talks about the site to local groups and displayed the work of the Project at local events to promote its work.
+The Group engaged local people and displayed some of the ideas it had for the Moat area (including historical research undertaken) and arranged for archaeological and ecological tours.
+This exercise reaffirmed what the community wished to see happen at the site.
+A bat walk took place and its Members regularly gave talks about the site to local groups, and displayed the work of the Project at local events, to promote its work.

-After much hard work and repeated maintenance by the Group's volunteers, the scrub present in the central area of the Moat was reined back to such an extent that the area grassed up and could be regularly maintained (see below).
+After much effort and repeated maintenance by the Group's volunteers, the scrub present in the central area of the Moat was reined back to such an extent that the area grassed up and could be regularly maintained (see below).